 Under the Clery Act, Campus Safety Services will immediately notify the campus community about any crimes which pose an ongoing threat to the community via phone, sms text, e-mail and/or an outdoor emergency speaker system.

-The Clery Act and You:
+The Clery Act and our Campus Community:

 Santa Clara University encourages all its community members to report criminal incidents to Campus Safety Services, the Santa Clara Police Department or a Campus Security Authority (CSA).
 For more information on who is a CSA, what are Clery Reportable Crimes and what is considered Clery Geography, please see below